hkim-dev/hkim-dev.github.io/_posts/2022-10-23-How to Append Data to a JSON File in Python.md

 toc_sticky: true
 ---

-This article aims to explain how to append data to a JSON file with nested elements.
+This short article aims to explain how to append data to a JSON file with nested elements.
 The JSON file is structured in the following way:

 If you want to append data to a JSON file in Python, the `json` module is the way to go.
 Here's a step-by-step guide on how to do it:

-1. Import the `json` module at the beginning of your script.
+## 1. Import the `json` module at the beginning of your script.

 ```python
 import json
 ```

-1. Open the JSON file using the `open()` function.
+## 2. Open the JSON file using the `open()` function.

 ```python
 with open('data.json', 'r') as f: